twhite96/js-dev-reads/README.md

 - The Road to Learn React: Your Journey to Master Plain Yet Pragmatic React.Js

 ## Articles :memo:

+Articles are broken down into tech stack and soft skills, as well as core JavaScript concepts.
+Feel free to add yours by opening a [pull request](https://github.com/twhite96/web-dev-must-reads/pulls).

 ### React
 - [How the “Golden Rule” of React components can help you write better code](https://medium.freecodecamp.org/how-the-golden-rule-of-react-components-can-help-you-write-better-code-127046b478eb) ✅